MathieuCarriere/perslay/README.md

 ### GUDHI

-In order to generate persistence diagrams, we rely on two libraries.

-GUDHI is a C++/python library whose python version can be installed using
+In order to generate persistence diagrams, we rely on the GUDHI library, which is a C++/python library whose python version can be installed using

 	$ conda install -c conda-forge gudhi

-Otherwise, one can follow the steps at http://gudhi.gforge.inria.fr/python/latest/installation.html .
+Otherwise, one can follow the steps at http://gudhi.gforge.inria.fr/python/latest/installation.html.

 <!--An additional required package is the `sklearn-tda` package provided at https://github.com/MathieuCarriere/sklearn_tda .
 To install this package, run the following instructions in a terminal: